bennyhuo/KotlinBlogTranslation/original/Kotlin M2 is Out!.md

 You will be prompted to update your Kotlin library, since the annotation format has changed a little.
 If you miss the “Update Kotlin Runtime” balloon, open the message in the Event Log:<br/>
 <img alt="" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/06/Outdated-Kotlin-Runtime.png?resize=150%2C129&amp;ssl=1"/><img alt="" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/06/Update-Runtime.png?resize=150%2C150&amp;ssl=1"/>
-<strong>Note </strong>that you have to uninstall the M2 Candidate and any nightly builds of the Kotlin plugin or builds installed manually before [installing](http://www.jetbrains.com/idea/plugins/index.html) M2 from the main [plugin repository](http://plugins.intellij.net/plugin/?idea&pluginId=6954) .
+**Note**that you have to uninstall the M2 Candidate and any nightly builds of the Kotlin plugin or builds installed manually before [installing](http://www.jetbrains.com/idea/plugins/index.html) M2 from the main [plugin repository](http://plugins.intellij.net/plugin/?idea&pluginId=6954) .
 ## Build Tools: Ant and Maven

 Our [build tools integration](http://confluence.jetbrains.net/display/Kotlin/Kotlin+Build+Tools) , including Maven, has improved a little bit fewer repositories, easier set-up process.
 You may need to update your pom’s.
 See instructions [here](http://confluence.jetbrains.net/display/Kotlin/Kotlin+Build+Tools) .